MarcoStb1993/rnexploration/rsb_nbv_exploration/README.md

 ### CollisionChecker

 The CollisonChecker subscribes to an occupancy grid map topic and checks if a new node can be connected to the existing graph.
 Therefore, a circular area at the new node and a rectangular area between the new node and the nearest neighbor in the graph are checked for obstacles in the grid map.
 If they are obstacle free, the node can be added, if not it is discarded.
 During this check, the traversability is calculated as well.
 If NAI is active, the nodes' circular areas are connected directly.
-For inflating a node, traversability is checked in increasing rings around the node's current radius.
+For inflating a node area, the traversability is checked in increasing rings around the node's current radius.
 Also, moving the node away from obstacles and existing nodes is done using these rings at shifted positions.
 Recovery of previously failed nodes is also possible by checking the circular area again to verify if it contains obstacles.

 ### GraphPathCalculator

 The GraphPathCalculator monitors the robot's position in the map, so that the node closest to the robot is always known.
 When the robot moves from one node to the next, the GraphPathCalculator updates the path from each particular node to the robot which is maintained in the node.
 This path can be retrieved for a global navigation planner.
-Furthermore, the heading changes and the traversability along this path are calculated and added up for each node for the cost function.
-The path is based on Dijkstra's algorithm using the cost function for each node which includes the distance, traversability, heading change and radii to the robot.
+Furthermore, the distance, heading changes, traversability and node radii along this path are calculated and added up for each node for the cost function.
+The path is based on Dijkstra's algorithm using the cost function for each node.

 ### NodeComparator